markfinger/dev-service-host/README.md

 All commands accept an optional `--config` option which allows you to configure/target a host.

-If you run a background host at a non-default address/port, make sure that you pass that config into `bin/stop.js` so that it knows where to find the host.
+If your host is running at an address/port other than the defaults, make sure that you pass that config into `bin/stop.js` so that it knows where to find the host.